WHAT’S A CSA?

 What do you do when you’re not volunteering with the CSA?
 I teach art and writing, doodle, make ceramics, and overwater my houseplants.

 Why did you become involved with the CSA?
-A chef and food activist friend convinced me to split a share in 2014, and it snowballed from there.
-The CSA has become a great part of our routine and community in Brooklyn.
+A friend convinced me to split a share in 2014, and it snowballed.
+I’m a big believer in cooperative organizations, and the CSA has become an integral part of our family’s routine and community in Brooklyn.

 What’s your favorite thing about the CSA?
 The farm camp-out in August is magical!
-But the best is bringing my 5yo son along to help open distro and sharing an apple or a handful of green beans on the walk home, knowing he is on a first-name basis with the people who grow his food and has petted the healthy happy chickens that lay our eggs.
+But the best is bringing my kids to help open distro and sharing an apple or a handful of green beans on the walk home.
+I love that they’re on a first-name basis with the farmers who grow their food and have petted the healthy chickens that lay our eggs!

 What’s your role with PPkCSA?
 Registration, finances, and Lewis Waite liaison.